thesaieed/NPTEL-certificate-Verifier/Readme.txt

 OUTPUT:

-You will see output in the two newly created folders : Genuine Certificates and Fake Certificates.
+You will see output in the three newly created folders : Genuine Certificates, Fake Certificates and UnProcessed

 NOTE: The program may seem to be NOT RESPONDING, but if you see "temp.jpg" image in the same folder as the program, it means the program is working. it takes about 1-2 seconds/image to process.
 Please wait accordingly and do not close the program window.